Tuesday, June 28, 2011

 Saints of Stonewall launched LGBT rights movement

-“It was beautiful” by Douglas Blanchard shows the Stonewall Rebellion
+“It was Beautiful” by Douglas Blanchard shows the Stonewall Rebellion

 Oil on canvas, 24" x 36," 1999.

+The Stonewall Inn catered to the poorest and most marginalized queer people: drag queens, transgender folk, hustlers and homeless youth.
 Witnesses disagree about who was the first to defy the police raid in the early morning hours of June 28, 1969.
 It was either a drag queen or a butch lesbian.
 Soon the crowd was pelting the officers with coins, bottles, bricks and the like.
-The surprised police beat some people with nightsticks before taking refuge in the bar itself.
+The police, caught by surprise, used nightsticks to beat some people before taking refuge in the bar itself.
 News of the uprising spread quickly.
 Hundreds gathered on the street and a riot-control police unit arrived.
 Violence continued as some chanted, “Gay power!”

 Drag queens started spontaneous kick lines facing the police with clubs and helmets.
 That dramatic moment is captured in the painting “It was Beautiful” by Douglas Blanchard.
 The drag queens met violence with defiant humor by singing,